 Part 3: Your Practice-Based Change Project.
-Delivered part-time (12-15 hours per week over one year) or full-time (over 6 months, equivalent to around 600 hours of learning; 25-35 hours per week depending on the time you can allocate to study).
+Delivered part-time (20 hours per week over 44 weeks) or full-time (30 hours per week, over 30 weeks)

 Our Master of Contemporary Education is currently run as scheduled facilitated sessions online, enabling teachers to complete this qualification from any location in New Zealand.
 It also includes full-day face-to-face workshops in Auckland, which we encourage you to attend, however there will be an online version available if travel to Auckland isn’t possible.

 academyEX offers a range of scholarships to support people to study and help to minimise barriers to learning.
-The following scholarships can be applied for, and cover 75% of the programme fees.
+The following scholarships can be applied for, and cover 50% of the programme fees in 2024.

 Tangata Whenua - for learners who identify as Māori

 Pacific Ako - for learners who identify as Pacific